nik786/kube-learn/KUBERNETES/k8s-docker.md

-### Kubernetes Workflow Execution Flow for kubectl apply -f deploy.yml
+### What happens when we execute the kubectl apply command?
 -----------------------------------------------------------------------------